EmreKp/spring101/README.md

 ### Plugins

-For running JAR file with above app, we need manifest file in it, but :
+For running JAR file with above app, we need manifest file in it, but we should run :

 ```
 <build>